VSQ – ‘All Along the Watchtower’

 In the ten years of the franchise’s existence, 101 Strings recorded more than one album per musician and sold 50,000,000 records, including “101 Strings in a Hawaiian Paradise”, “The Emotion of 101 Strings at Gypsy Campfires”, “Exodus and Other Great Movie Themes”, “The Sounds and Songs of the Jet Set”, “Hits Made Famous by the Supremes”, “101 Strings Tribute to Hank Williams”.
 I could go on, but I’ll spare both of us.
 (Three+ hours of HD 101 Strings!!!)

-I actually witnessed one of those sales in Lima, at the tender and impressionable of 11.
-I was in A&P with my mother, who had a nice collection of Original Cast Recordings of Broadway musicals, Sinatra and Lena Horne at home (which I tried to ignore, but somehow osmosed, which stood me in excellent stead some 40 years later, when I became a jazz enthusiast and actually knew all those standards).
+I actually witnessed one of those 50 million records being sold, in Lima, at the tender and impressionable of 11.
+I was in A&P with my mother.
+She had a nice collection of Original Cast Recordings of Broadway musicals, Sinatra and Lena Horne at home (which I tried to ignore, but somehow osmosed, which stood me in excellent stead some 40 years later, when I became a jazz enthusiast and actually knew all those standards).
 It was 1959, and I was a wannabe punk and budding music critic.
-In between the Wonder Bread and Fruit of the Loom stands, Mom plucked “101 Strings with Romantic Piano at Cocktail Time” out of the bin and right into our basket.
+Between the Wonder Bread and Fruit of the Loom stands, Mom plucked “101 Strings with Romantic Piano at Cocktail Time” out of the bin and right into our basket.

 “Mom, wouldn’t the 99¢ be better spent on a box of Oreos?”